PhilBax/PhilBax.github.io/_pages/about.md

 These days, I've gone back to game development and am working at Traega Entertainment.

+## Contact

+If you'd like to reach out to me about a specific post, feel free to leave a comment.
+I welcome any feedback!

+Otherwise, the best way to reach me is probably via LinkedIn.

 ## About This Site

 The site uses Jekyll on GitHub Pages, and makes use of the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme.